johann-solo/oliveandmango.github.io/site/content/blog/2018-03-09-spaghetti-meatballs.md

 1. Add the garlic and sauté for a minute until fragrant and the rest of the veggies and sauté for 5-10 min until they are soft.

-1. Add your tomatoes and broth or water and bring to a boil then turn down heat to low and simmer for 1 hour.
+1. Add your tomato paste and cooking, stiring for 1 minute.
+Then add the canned tomatoes, bay leaf and broth or water and bring to a boil then turn down heat to low and simmer for 1 hour.
 Stir occasionally and check to see if it needs more broth or water.

 1. Once done you can check for seasoning and add more salt and pepper if needed.
 You can leave the sauce chunky like it is or I like to use my immersion blender and smooth it out a bit.
 Up to your personal taste.